 Basically, the difference between each of these modes is how much work the camera is doing for you, and how many settings you are choosing yourself.
 Here’s a breakdown to help you:

-Click here to download this cheatsheet so you can print it and have it available.
+Click here to download this cheatsheet as a PDF so you can print it or save to your mobile device and have it handy when you need it.